More pages in this section

 Channel Upgrade Overview

-The Channel Upgrade will be delivered over a period of six years from 2018 to 2023.
-Under the delivery schedule, it will create 120 Full Time Equivalent (FTE) jobs in Townsville during construction and support 245 FTE jobs in Queensland.
+The Channel Upgrade will be delivered over a period of six years from 2018 to 2024.

-The Channel Upgrade project will take about five years in total.
-The first year will be preparation works, followed by rock supply and construction of the rock wall.
+The first phase included preparation works, followed by rock supply and construction of the rock wall.
 Capital dredging for channel widening and filling of the reclamation area will complete the project.